 Add 1 tbsp of White Vinegar to a bowl of water, and dilute the solution.
 For a more powerful solution, you can mix equal parts of water and vinegar.

 Dip a soft cotton cloth in the liquid and gently rub to the stained salt area or entire leather surface.
-Wait for few minutes for vinegar to clean the salt stains and wipe it again with another clean, damp cotton cloth.
+Wait for few minutes for the vinegar to clean the salt stains and wipe it again with another clean, damp cotton cloth.

 2. Remove Water Stains with Dish Soap